Delta-Apps-LLC/penguinboard/README.md

 ![Diagram](/assets/files/Sandbox-Bravo.png)

 ### Frontend
-The client-side of this web app was build using NuxtJS, a Javacsript framework wrapping VueJS.
+The client-side of this web app is build using NuxtJS, a Javacsript framework wrapping VueJS.
+NuxtJS handles the User Interface, and sends data to the API when needed.

+### Server
+The server is PostgREST, which is an auto-generated API layer that sits over the database.
+PostgREST reads the database and automatically creates endpoints for each table that can be targeted through the API access point.
+It can be called through HTTP requests, such as GET, POST, PATCH, and DELETE.
+This is hosted in a simple EC2 in AWS.
+Authentication is done using JWTs.

+### Database
+Data is hosted in a PostgreSQL database on Railway.
+PostgreSQL is a relational database, and is queried by the PostgREST API based on the requests it receives.
+More information about how the server and database were setup can be found in [this tutorial](https://github.com/aatishnn/it350_sample/wiki/Creating-a-REST-API).

 ## Build Setup